-Note: SIPNOC 2017 has concluded.
-This is an archived page that contains information about the CFP policies and procedures for the event.
+Note: SIPNOC 2018 has concluded.
+This is an archived page that contains information about the event.
 For more information about upcoming SIPNOC conferences, please contact Marc Robins, SIP Forum President and Managing Director, at firstname.lastname@example.org

-The SIP Forum is holding its seventh annual SIP Network Operations Conference (SIPNOC 2017) on November 28th through November 30, 2017, at the Hilton Washington Dulles Hotel in Herndon, Virginia – a few minutes from Dulles International Airport.
-The SIPNOC Program Committee is now seeking proposals for presentations, panels, or BOFs (Birds-Of-a-Feather) for the SIPNOC 2017 program.
+The SIP Forum is holding its eighth annual SIP Network Operations Conference (SIPNOC 2018) on December 4 through December 6, 2018, at the Hyatt Regency Dulles Hotel in Herndon, Virginia – a few minutes from Dulles International Airport.
+The SIPNOC Program Committee is now seeking proposals for presentations, panels, or BOFs (Birds-Of-a-Feather) for the SIPNOC 2018 program.
 We invite presentations highlighting issues relating to SIP deployments.
 Operators are encouraged to present on successes, issues, and concerns found in their deployments.
 Vendors are encouraged to work with operators to present real world deployment experiences.